 Juicy and sweet, with a soft, buttery yet somewhat grainy texture, pears can be enjoyed starting on Phase 2 of the South Beach Diet (stick with one medium pear).
-While you can find pears in your supermarket year round, they are particularly good right now.
+While you can find pears in your supermarket year-round, they are particularly good right now.
 Depending upon the variety, a pear’s skin can be yellow, green, brown, red, or a combination of these colors.
-The most common types of pears are Bosc, Bartlett, Anjou, and Comice.
+Among the most common types of pears are Bosc (which feature a russet skin and sweet-tart flavor), Bartlett (smooth-skinned and extra juicy), Anjou (these have a firm flesh and sweet taste), and Comice (which are very fragrant and are prized for their smooth, sweet flesh).
 Pears are a rich source of soluble fiber and other nutrients.
 Here are some tips for buying, storing, and enjoying pears:

-Enjoy a fresh pear out of hand for a sweet snack, or add pears to any number of dishes.
+Enjoy a fresh pear out of hand along with some cheese or a handful or nuts for a healthy snack, or add pears to any number of dishes.
 Here are a few delicious and healthy ways to enjoy pears:

 - Add diced pears to your morning oatmeal.